-Say a home has been on the market a long time and the builder is deeply invested, then you have some room.
+Consider a home has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, it's unlikely you'll get a deal.
+However, if a home was recently completed, don't count on being able to get a deal.

 In situations where a builder won't budge, try getting a break with other aspects of the transaction.
 Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.